 Ayurvedic medicine is founded on the understanding that illnesses are due to a weakness in the body that allow for a disease to take hold in the first place.
 Therefore, if one were to stay in perfect health, they would be essentially immune to the sicknesses that might plague others around them.
 Ayurvedic herbs are designed to help support the body’s natural functioning and healing.
 In this way, Ayurvedic herbs build strength so that your body can do the natural healing it was made to do.

 The difference between an Ayurvedic perspective and many other perspectives is that Ayurveda strengthens the body from within to heal itself, while many drugs – and even natural medicines – treat symptomatically and never heal deeper than the symptoms of a deeper root cause.
 Ayurvedic herbs are designed by nature to be accepted by your body as natural healing support instead of a foreign intruder likes many synthetic drugs are now found to be.
-One of the most important aspects in healing Ayurvedically is to take our fun quiz to fully understand your body type.
+One of the most important aspects in healing through Ayurveda is to know your body type (dosha).

 Top Ayurvedic Herbs

 Ashwagandha (withania somnifera), sometimes spelled Ashwaganda and also known as Winter Cherry, is becoming a favorite adaptogen with many Western herbalists because of its unique properties.
 Translated, it means “the sweat or strength of ten horses,” alluding to its deeply nourishing and stabilizing properties.

 Triphala (Trifala) is a traditional Ayurvedic herb that tones and supports normal function to the bowel.
 This formula has three fruits that support the eliminative process: Amalaki is a fruit that supports intestinal repair.
 Bibhitaki supports the natural balance of intestinal mucus.
 Haritaki supports the natural strength and function of the intestinal muscles.